California mudslides: Where and why they happen

 Many of the mudslide deaths occurred in Montecito, Santa Barbara County -- an area northwest of Los Angeles that’s home to celebrities such as Ellen DeGeneres, Rob Lowe and Oprah Winfrey, among others.

 Search and rescue efforts are still underway, Amber Anderson, the public information officer for the Santa Barbara Office of Emergency Services told Fox News.
-And many people are still missing or unaccounted for, according to a statement from the Santa Barbara County Sheriff's Office.
+And at least three people are still missing, according to a statement from the Santa Barbara County Sheriff's Office.

 "Right now our assets are focused on determining if anyone is still alive in any of those structures that have been damaged," Santa Barbara County Sheriff Bill Brown said, according to The Associated Press.